MELDProject/meld_classifier/README.md

 python scripts/prepare_classifier.py
 ```

 This script will ask you for the location of your **MELD data folder** and download the pretrained model and test data to a folder inside your MELD data folder.
+Please provide the path to where your MELD data is stored on your computer.
 You can also skip the downloading of the test data.
 For this, append the option `--skip-download-data` to the python call:
 ```bash
 python scripts/prepare_classifier.py --skip-download-data
 ```